Back to Glossary

 Track Terminology

-A DRS Zone is a designated section of a race track where drivers can activate their Drag Reduction System to temporarily reduce aerodynamic drag and increase top speed for overtaking opportunities.
+A DRS Zone is a specific section of a Formula 1 race track where drivers can activate their Drag Reduction System (DRS) to gain extra speed and make overtaking easier.